terrainagency/ScrollSequence.js/README.md

 [data-name] | undefined
 [data-height] | flex-auto

-# Known issues

-Sequence object does not need to contain panels.
-The original code is not nearly as agnostic as it could be.
-It is currently agnostic by input but not agnostic by function.
-Each function should run as separately as possible to ensure long term flexibility.

-ScrollSequence should come prebuilt with some visuals to help build out the original sequence template.
-This will be useful when building the structure of the page.

 ## Status

 ScrollSequence.js is a part of Terrain's Ghost library, and is currently in development.
 Ghost is a library of foundational code blocks, designed for practical use on projects built with GSAP and Tailwind.